fletchermoore/n2c2/README.md

 appropriate CSS and HTML codes.
 Anki will render these.
 Any other formatting will be ignored when the flash cards are created, but don't let that stop you from using it to decorate your notes!

-Images included in the `.odt` are added to your `collection.media` folder after you select `Import ODT...` whether you subsequently import the cards or not.
+Images included in the `.odt` are added to your `collection.media` folder.
 The image must actually be anchored within the list itself or it will be ignored.
 This anchoring is not the default in Libre Office.
 You can change an image's anchoring state by right clicking it.